Rhodochrosite is a relatively soft mineral that occurs in fractures and cavities of certain rocks.

 The material used for gemstones tends to feature white streaks of calcite or concentric bands.

-When cut as a cabochon these patterns along with the stone's reddish-pink colour makes rhodochrosite quite easy to identify.
+When cut as a cabochon, these patterns and the stone's reddish-pink colour make rhodochrosite quite easy to identify.